siwest/sfly_challenge/README.md

 #### Generate Events

 The last created events are saved in the input/input.txt file.
-100 new events can be created by running:
+100 new events for 10 users can be created by running:

     python src/EventGen.py 100

-Feel free to use any number in the command line argument to tailor the desired number of random events.
+Feel free to use any number in the command line argument to tailor the desired number of random events for 10 users.
+The default is 1.
+To update the number of users to generate events for, the user_names end range in the generate_event function can be updated (line 22, EventGen.py).
+Be sure to use a number large enough to support analytic functions in the Solution, but small enough that users are likely to be assigned many events.

 #### Run Analytics